Epic-Busta/PaperMC-Container/README.md

 * Smaller memory footprint.
 * Similar performance to G1GC.

 This is good in memory-limited situations.
-Otherwise it works similarly to Aikar's G1.
+Otherwise it performs similarly to Aikar's G1.

 #### Shenandoah
 A bit experimental.
 Designed for similar pause time regardless of allocated memory size.